Take a look at this short pamphlet that I produced for Michael Mainelli and all at Long Finance in the City of London. Enjoy!

-Ian Angell is a freelance speaker and consultant, internationally renowned as a ‘futurologist’, in particular for his views on the future of money, and on developments in Information and Communication Technologies.
+Ian Angell is a freelance speaker and consultant, internationally renowned as a ‘futurologist’, in particular for his views on private cryptocurrencies and the future of money, and more generally on the global consequences of Information and Communication Technologies.
 He was Professor of Information Systems at the London School of Economics from 1986 until his ‘retirement’ in September 2011.
 Prior to this he researched and taught Computer Science at Royal Holloway College, and University College London.

-Visitors to the blog pages are informed that all blog entries related to his upcoming book Flight of the Golden Geese are headlined in RED.
+Visitors to the blog pages are informed that all blog entries related to Flight of the Golden Geese are headlined in RED.

 My co-author David Lesperance is in the process of extricating `Flight of the Golden Geese` from our publishers; the relationship hasn’t worked.
 Nevertheless a Kindle version is available on Amazon.

 As a break from his academic work, and for a little light relief, Ian has started writing `occult fiction` under the pen name Richard Croft.
 You can get a taste of `Sons of Asterion`, `The Novitiate`, `Hellfire` and `Occult Vegas`, at RichardCroftWorld.com

 I have started producing a series of videos that are published on YouTube.
 Just go to the video link above and you can view them